GSR LAWN MOWER RACING RULEBOOK

 x.
 Carburetors must be of lawnmower origin.

 y.
 All mowers will operate on pump gasoline.
-No nitrous oxide, rocket fuel, alcohol or other oxidizers are permitted.
+No nitrous oxide, rocket fuel, alcohol or other oxidizers are

 z.
 Tires must be lawn tractor tires.
 Front tires may be 13”-16” in diameter.
 Rear tires will be 16”-20” diameter.

 aa.
 Substituted steering wheels are permitted.
-They may not be mounted offset unless originally mounted offset.
+They may not be mounted offset unless originally mounted

-devices attached to them.
+steering devices attached to them.
 Hand throttle and brake controls are permitted.

 bb.
 All positively charged terminals must be insulated with a cover or heavy tape.
-Battery must be well secured and
+Battery must be well secured

-protected on the mower.
+and protected on the mower.

 cc.
 All mowers must be safe and complete with all parts and panels in places with no missing fasteners.
-Machines

-track after the mower has been inspected to determine if its return would present a safety issue.
+back on the track after the mower has been inspected to determine if its return would present a safety issue.

 dd.
-All exposed sprockets, chains, rotating shafts and pulleys must be fitted with metal guards deflecting a broken
+All exposed sprockets, chains, rotating shafts and pulleys must be fitted with metal guards deflecting a

-chain downward and preventing entanglement with mower parts.
+broken chain downward and preventing entanglement with mower parts.

 ee.
 Mowers must be free of sharp edges, projections and protrusions.

-contact with a driver.
+making contact with a driver.

 gg.
 Seats must be present and of lawn mower origin.
-Seat is defined as being a separately attached device on
+Seat is defined as being a separately attached device

-the center of the frame.
+mower, on the center of the frame.

 hh.
-Seats may be adjusted more towards the front or rear of the mower along the center line to help achieve better
+Seats may be adjusted more towards the front or rear of the mower along the center line to help achieve

-rear tires. r.
+of the rear tires. r.

 ii.
-Race numbers should be a minimum of 4” high and of a sharply contrasting color from its background, and be
+Race numbers should be a minimum of 4” high and of a sharply contrasting color from its background, and

-one during registration.
+assigned one during registration.

 jj.
 All mowers must have a functioning mechanical clutch.
 No chain drive from engine to transmission is allowed.